|

 | This type of research is known as accelerated performance testing (APT)

-complements the work we do for the paving industry.
+that complements the work we do for the paving industry.

 |